-What Garden Experts Say You Should Be Pruning Now
+What You Should Be Pruning in Early Summer

 A striking heirloom lilac, ‘Madame Lemoine’ was bred near Nancy, France, by the famous lilac breeder Lemoine.
 He named this beauty after his wife.
 Strongly fragrant double white blooms grace this lilac in late spring to early summer.
 Flower buds are cream and open to pure white.
 This French hybrid lilac grows 8 to 15 feet tall and up to 15 feet wide.
 Hardy in Zones 3-7.